Monterey Bay Aquarium is one of the finest aquaria in the USA.

-The McAbee Beach is 300 meters (1000 feet) from Monterey Bay Aquarium and is located in the center of the Cannery Row area.
+The McAbee Beach is 300 meters (1000 feet) from Monterey Bay Aquarium and is in the center of the Cannery Row area.

-It is often visited for scuba diving and kayaking in suitable weather conditions.
+Tourists visit this beach for scuba diving and kayaking in suitable weather conditions.

 2. Hopkins Marine Station Beach